Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 - Answers to quantitative questions are grouped to simplify analysis.
 Values that fall into the group are indicated in square brackets.
 For example `[1..6]`.
 - There are several artificial samples.
 Their names begin with `*`.
 These samples are described in separate chapters.

-Groupped samples from qualitative questions:
+Grouped samples from qualitative questions:

 - **Occupation**: employment, student, other (all other options).
 - **Competitors**: few, a lot; other options are too few to be interpreted in any way.
 - **Agency size**: small ("up to 10", "up to 25", "up to 50", "small or automation"), big ("up to 100", "bureaucratic empire", "small or automation").
-Note that respondents who chose "small or automation" go to both groups.
+Note that respondents who chose "small or automation" are included in both groups.
 This answer variant was added based on the results of processing free responses.

-**Note**, despite some answers are grouped, they are still separated on the corresponding charts.
+**Note**, although some answers are grouped, they remain separated in the corresponding charts.
 If there were 10 answer options in the question, you will see 10 columns on the chart.

 ### Players: hard, core, casual